qlpqlp/DogeLuckyMining/README.md

    - **RPC mode:** The miner asks your Dogecoin Core (or other RPC node) for the best block hash and builds the next block on top.

 2. **Block template**
    - Builds a block with **only the coinbase** (reward to your payout address).
-No mempool, no transactions — an empty block.
+No mempool, no transactions ,an empty block.

 3. **Mining**
    - Solves the Scrypt PoW (same as Dogecoin): tries nonces until the block hash is below the network target.
 Uses either: